iraf-community/iraf-community.github.io/install.md

 ![X11IRAF applications](macinstall/x11irafapps.png){: width="50%"}

 For these applications, you will need an X server ([XQuartz](https://www.xquartz.org/)).
-As an alternative image display, most people install [SAOImageDS9](https://ds9.si.edu/).
+As an alternative to the ximtool image display program, most people install [SAOImageDS9](https://ds9.si.edu/).
 For development, the XCode command line tools are needed.

 # Installation from source